-A premium was also introduced in 2012 – 2013 for children whose parents are currently serving in the armed forces or who have served in the armed forces within the past 3 years.
-From September 2014 this was extended to those children who have served in the past 4 years.
-This service premium is designed to address the emotional and social well- being of those students.
+A premium was also introduced in 2012 – 2013, for children whose parents are currently serving in the armed forces or who have served in the armed forces within the past 3 years.
+From September 2014 this was extended to those children, whose parents have served in the past 4 years.
+This service premium is designed to address the emotional and social well-being of those students.

 The amount allocated for each child is as follows:

 Schools are free to decide how this funding is spent.
 Regents Park Community College ensures all pupils, regardless of background, achieves more than they ever thought possible by:

 • Maximising academic success for all pupils through the relentless pursuit of excellent teaching and learning.